Your Medicare Coverage

 How often is it covered?

 Medicare Part A (Hospital Insurance) and Medicare Part B (Medical Insurance) help pay for an injectable drug for osteoporosis in certain women.
-Medicare also covers the visit by a home health nurse to give the drug.
+Medicare also covers the visit by a home health nurse to inject the drug.

 Women with Medicare are covered if they: